ktomkins1/NCAP-SDK/README.rst

     xmpp.connect(ugly_hardcoded_address)

-I've worked around this by handlibg it in ncapconfig.xml though.
+I've worked around this by handling it in ncapconfig.xml.
 So, you'll want specify the XMPP server address and port in there.
 This at least keeps the network configuration separate from the application code.

 Python
 ~~~~~~~
-The present version does not yet contain the python development
+Presently, the vagrant box is provisioned with a python installation including:
-environment.
-Right now I'm just using this so I can spin up a local
+python-dev
-jabber server to do some initial testing with.
-Once the framework is a
+pip
-bit more locked in we'll add the python dev environment and a getting
+tox
-started tutorial for other folks on the project.
+and the dependencies listed in setup.py for this project.

 Platform Specific Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~